Pahang: Economy

 ACV-300 Adnan, produced by Deftech, a subsidiary of DRB-HICOM.
 The company is the anchor tenant of the Peramu Jaya Industrial Park, Pekan.

 As a federal state of Malaysia, Pahang is a relatively open state-oriented market economy.
 The Pahang State Government Development Corporation, established in 1965, carries the responsibility to drive the economic and social development, by attracting investments, promoting industrial, property and entrepreneurial development, and setting up new commercial hubs and townships.
 The federal government, through a series development initiatives and programs, the most recent is the East Coast Economic Region introduced in 2007, is also credited for the robust economic growth in recent years.
-With GDP growing an average 5.6 per cent annually from 1971 to 2000, Pahang is considered a developing state.
-In 2015, the state economy grew by 4.5%, the tenth highest among 15 states and federal territories of Malaysia, but later reduced to 2% in 2016.
-The GDP per capita is recorded at $7,629.39 in 2016, while the unemployment rate was maintained below 3% from 2010 to 2016.
-The economy of Pahang in terms of gross domestic product (GDP) at purchasing power parity (PPP) in 2016 was $12.414 billion, the eight largest in Malaysia.
-The amount constitutes 4.5% contribution to the national GDP, and largely driven by three main economic activities; Services (49%), Agriculture (23%), and Manufacturing (22.1%).
+In 2024, Pahang recorded a GDP of RM68.7 billion with a growth rate of 5.7%, ranking as the fifth highest growing state in Malaysia.
+The nominal GDP per capita reached RM46,084, ranking eighth nationally.
+The state's economic output is dominated by Services (51.7%), Agriculture (22.3%), and Manufacturing (21.2%).